The-Lab-LaBella/Wild_Yeast_Summer_2025/README.md

 The yeasts that we are culturing must be disposed of properly.
 This means that the yeast must be killed before they can be placed in a normal waste stream or they must be disposed of in a biohazard.

+Watch this video on waste disposal: https://www.youtube.com/watch?v=OXqcGc_1794

+**NOTE** protocols in this video are general and may be superceded by

 ## Yeast Culturing (Video & SOP & Hands-on)

 ### Making Media